-As product candidates are developed through preclinical studies to late-stage clinical trials towards approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize processes and results.
+As product candidates are developed through preclinical studies to later-stage clinical trials towards approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize processes and results.
 During the course of a development program, sponsors may also change the contract manufacturers used to produce the product candidates.
 Such changes carry the risk that they will not achieve these intended objectives.
 Any of these changes could cause our product candidates to perform differently and affect the results of clinical trials.
-Such changes may also require additional testing, FDA notification, or FDA approval.
+Such changes may also require additional testing, notification to, or approval from the FDA or comparable foreign regulatory authority.
 This could delay completion of clinical trials; require the conduct of bridging clinical trials or studies, or the repetition of one or more clinical trials; increase clinical trial costs; delay approval of our product candidates; and jeopardize our ability to commence product sales and generate revenue.